Fix, don't switch: how to get your HR tech in order

 Reporting

-Reporting can be a chicken and egg conversation.
-I've seen clients start with clear reporting requirements which end up overcomplicating the job creation stage for their managers.
-On the other hand, I've seen clients leave their reporting needs until the very end, then suddenly realise they need to make significant system or process changes to get the data they require.
-My advice here is to be clear on what you need and be open on where you can compromise.
+On the other hand, we've seen clients leave their reporting needs until the very end, then suddenly realise they need to make significant system or process changes to get the data they require.
+Our advice here is to be clear on what you need and be open to compromise.

 • Do you have KPI reports for things like time-to-fill, cost per hire or quality of hire?